-This is part two of a series.
-Read part one.
+This is part two of a series: Read part one and part three.

 In 2020, while the focus of climate policy shifted significantly toward net zero emissions planning, governments continued to be guided by corporate interests and continued to criminalize land defenders working to stop unsustainable infrastructure being built on their lands.